kargam0167/kargam0167.github.io/_pages/about.md

 ---
 <div style="background-image: url('/images/03-1.jpg'); background-size: contain; background-position: center; height: 800px; margin-bottom: 20px; background-repeat: no-repeat;">
 </div>
-I am a research scientist exploring work culture in the digital age, using a mixed methods approach to uncover complex phenomena.
+I am a <b>research scientist</b> exploring <b>work culture</b> in the digital age, using a <b>mixed methods</b> approach to uncover complex phenomena.
 I combine introspection techniques, interviews, and computational methods such as topic modeling and sentiment analysis to capture the "what" and the "why" behind trends.

 > Researcher isn't just a profession.
 It's a constant journey of learning, interpretation, and real-life application.